talkable/talkable-docs/source/integration/custom/validating_integration.rst

 examples below on how to enable campaigns).
 Note that enabling campaigns on production will allow your customers to see referral content.
-If you want to limit visual display, or want to validate on your production site without customers seeing visual display, then see the Test Mode Display section below.
+If you want to limit visual display, or want to validate on your production site without customers seeing visual display, then see the :ref:`Test Mode Display <integration/custom/validating_integration/test_mode_display>` section below.

 :underline:`Validation Checklist:`